JustinGitZzz/JustinGitZzz/README.md

 [Brief Introduction]

-I a college junior majoring in Computer and Information Security with a profound interest in cybersecurity and solving real world issues.
+I am a college upper-junior majoring in Computer Science and Information Security with a profound interest in cybersecurity and solving real-world issues.

 ## Objective
 [Provide Objective]